Plant Physiology Webinar: Highlighting Focus Issue on Architecture and Plasticity

 About This Webinar

-Join us for a special webinar to celebrate the November 2021 Plant Physiology Focus Issue on Architecture and Plasticity.
-The webinar will be hosted by the Focus Issue editors, Ronald Pierik, Christian Fankhauser, Lucia Strader, and Neelima Sinha; and it will feature talks from three of the authors whose work is included in the issue, Jiani Yang, Sebastian Soyk, and Miyo Morita.
+This webinar was organized celebrate the November 2021 Plant Physiology Focus Issue on Architecture and Plasticity.
+It was hosted by the Focus Issue editors, Ronald Pierik, Christian Fankhauser, Lucia Strader, and Neelima Sinha; and it featured talks from three of the authors whose work is included in the issue, Jiani Yang, Sebastian Soyk, and Miyo Morita.

 Jiani Yang is a developmental biologist.
 She did her PhD work with Donald McCarty at the University of Florida, where she investigated the fundamental role of plastid translation during plant embryogenesis.
 Then she joined Andrea Eveland’s lab at the Donald Danforth Plant Science Center as a postdoc, where her current work focuses on dissecting the gene networks that control inflorescence branching and meristem differentiation in maize and Setaria viridis (green foxtail), a model panicoid grass.
 Jiani’s research goal is to better elucidate the gene networks that modulate meristem identity and determinacy in grass inflorescences and how they interface with plant growth hormones.